chaconnewu/awesome-augmented/awesomes/computer-science.md

  in the World.
 </p>
 <p>
- In our curriculum, we gave preference to MOOC (Massive Open Online Course) style courses because those courses were created with our style of learning in mind.
+ In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind.
 </p>
 <h2>
  Becoming an OSS student